santhosh-reddy03/santhosh-reddy03/README.md

 🎓 A Mechanical Engineering gradauate who turned into a full time software engineer for my love towards problem solving.

-📜 I'm also AWS certified developer associate and Azure certified aminstrator.
+📜 I'm also AWS certified developer associate and Azure certified adminstrator.

 💻 My main languages are Python 🐍 and TypeScript but i also tinker and learn other stuff in my free time.